timveil/twitter-dashboard-gridgain/README.md

 As a result, this application applies a **multiplier** to incoming events to simulate a significantly faster stream of data.

-Go to http://localhost:8080/ingest to start capturing twitter data.
-I typically capture data for 2 hours or (120 minutes) while working

 Pre Requisites
 --------------